 The three suggestions below, on the other hand, are tied to some of the steps you should take after your policy's beneficiaries have been named.

-Most people would agree that there's no point in picking out beneficiaries and then failing to let those people know about their status, but the fact is a lot of people keep both their policies and their beneficiary designations a secret.
+There's no point in picking out beneficiaries and then failing to let them people know.
+But a lot of people keep both their policies and their beneficiary designations a secret.

-Unless you'd like to turn the lives of your beneficiaries-to-be upside down for a good amount of time should the unthinkable happen, you should let them know about their status as well as where your policy can be found in the event of your passing.
+Unless you're actively trying to make things difficult for your beneficiaries, let them know about their status as well as where your policy can be found in the event of your passing.

 Far too many people who purchase life insurance never review or update their policies, which most experts consider a big no-no.

-As is pretty much always the case when it comes to dealing with any form of insurance, if at any point in the process of naming or changing a life insurance beneficiary you become confused or you have a question that needs to be answered, don't be shy about contacting your agent—or an attorney, if need be—and asking for help.
+If at any point in the process of naming or changing a life insurance beneficiary you become confused or you have a question that needs to be answered, don't be shy about contacting your agent and asking for help.

 Just a few minutes of that person's time could be the difference between the people—or organizations, or pets—you love being able to enjoy your inheritance and being wrapped up in a protracted legal battle over your assets.